 Dradea:

-Dradea’s mountainous terrain certainly does not offer a simple life, but this did not stop ancient horizoned from finding a home in the treacherous terrain.
+Dradea’s mountainous terrain certainly does not offer a simple life, but this did not stop ancient Horizoned from finding a home in the treacherous terrain.
 The limitations offered by steep cliffs and strong winds are made up for by the captivating views and more importantly, difficulty for foreigners to attack.
 Society in Dradea is largely separated sometimes with days travel between settlements in a single community.
 What larger towns do exist are governed by local monasteries.
 These monasteries are often beautiful ancient structures, but few choose to walk the long rocky footpaths or fly over the windy valley between mountains to reach them.

-Honarma: The largest country in the expanse; a result of war extending it’s borders far past its natural boundaries.
+Honarma: The largest country in the expanse; a result of war expanding its borders far past its natural boundaries.
 Southern Honarma is mostly flat with spatters of forests and grassy clearings broken up with farms and estates which slowly gives way to grasslands and rolling hills.
 Hyvel stands as the crowning jewel of Honarma.
 Most of the city is encased by a massive hexagon wall.
 From outside these walls, a bug could see the peak of the queen’s oppilate palace.
 Inside the walls the buildings stretch up to 15 stories and during peak hours crowds can get so thick a bug couldn’t even stretch their wings.
 Despite the crowding, the city is kept extremely clean and crime free by a platoon of civil workers.

 Hornest:

-Hornest’s is the largest country of lumina, however this size is misleading because roughly ½ of the country is barely hospitable desert.
+Hornest is the largest country of Lumina, however this size is misleading because roughly ½ of the country is barely hospitable desert.
 The majority of Hornest’s population live in villages in the south-east where the trees are thicker and other resources more plentiful.
 Hornest is unfairly known for being rich with bandits, which can probably be attributed to the large swaths of unsettled land and the large number of abandoned forts and settlements resulting from the ongoing war between Lumina and Honarma.

 Lotanya:

 The saying goes, “If you enter Lotanya you never leave”.
 This is because even if you leave, the serenity of the wind gently blowing through the flowery hills never fades from your mind.
 Audians even create large decorative structures that produce harmonious notes when the wind blows at certain angles so all of a bug’s senses can be at peace.
 The same wind is used to power mills for the assortment of grains produced in Lotanya.
-Their towns are smaller than average, existing mostly as stopping points for travelers and places where the bugs farming the land or herding their flocs can stock up on what the soil won’t provide.
-When a town meeting is called, an organ arrangement is played which can be herd throughout the local area and potentially even to neighboring towns.
-Recent memories of Lotanyan’s are filled with the fire of warfare as Honarmans serving the capital have captured a third of the difficult to defend nation.
+Their towns are smaller than average, existing mostly as stopping points for travelers and places where the bugs farming the land or herding their flocks can stock up on what the soil won’t provide.
+When a town meeting is called, an organ arrangement is played which can be heard throughout the local area and potentially even to neighboring towns.
+Recent memories of Lotanyans are filled with the fire of warfare as Honarmans serving the capital have captured a third of the difficult to defend nation.

 Pallecho: